Arthritis

 Solu-CORTEFCorticosteroidsInjection500, 250, 1000, 100 MGfrom$4459.01

-Arthritis is a common medical condition that affects millions of people worldwide.
-It refers to the inflammation and stiffness of one or more joints, leading to pain and reduced mobility.
-There are over 100 different types of arthritis, with the most prevalent being osteoarthritis and rheumatoid arthritis.
-While the exact causes remain unknown, factors such as age, genetics, injury, infection, and autoimmune diseases can contribute to the development of arthritis.
+Arthritis is a common and debilitating condition that affects millions of people worldwide.
+It is characterized by inflammation and stiffness in one or more joints, leading to pain and limited mobility.
+There are several different types of arthritis, each with its own causes and treatments.
+In this article, we will explore the various types of arthritis, their symptoms, and methods of management.

 Osteoarthritis

-Osteoarthritis is the most common form of arthritis, typically affecting older individuals.
-It occurs when the protective cartilage that cushions the ends of bones within a joint starts to deteriorate, leading to bone-on-bone contact.
-This wear and tear can result in pain, swelling, and difficulty in performing everyday activities.
-Osteoarthritis commonly affects weight-bearing joints such as the knees, hips, and spine, as well as the hands.
+Osteoarthritis is the most common form of arthritis, typically occurring in older individuals.
+It occurs when the protective cartilage that cushions the ends of bones wears down over time, leading to friction between the bones.
+This friction causes pain, swelling, and difficulty in moving the affected joints.
+Osteoarthritis commonly affects the knees, hips, hands, and spine.

 Rheumatoid Arthritis